Maddon: Don't care if Cubs' lineup irks Brewers

-PITTSBURGH -- The Chicago Cubs will have a say in the NL Central race after all -- albeit as spoilers only.
+PITTSBURGH -- The Chicago Cubs will have a say in the National League Central race after all -- albeit as spoilers only.

 The Cubs finish their regular season this weekend in St. Louis, where the first-place Cardinals are holding on to a one-game lead on the surging Milwaukee Brewers.